aws-amplify/docs/docs/lib/restapi/fragments/js/authz.md

 ## Cognito User Pools Authorization

 You can use the JWT token provided by the Authentication API to authenticate against API Gateway directly when using a <a href="https://docs.aws.amazon.com/apigateway/latest/developerguide/apigateway-integrate-with-cognito.html" target="_blank">custom authorizer</a>.
-You can achieve this by retrieving the JWT token from the `(await Auth.currentSession()).getIdToken().getJwtToken()` API:

 ```javascript
 async function postData() {